-UNC-Chapel Hill is fortunate to have donors who have provided scholarships based on both a student’s financial need and merit.
-If you would like to establish a University scholarship or support an existing fund, please contact the Office of University Development.
+Many of these awards are supported by generous Carolina donors.
+If you would like to establish a University scholarship or contribute to an existing fund, please contact the Office of University Development.

 Other merit-based scholarships awarded through the Office of Scholarships and Student aid include: